 - 2.9 grams of saturated fat

-Duck breast is also a good source of other essential nutrients like B vitamins and minerals such as zinc, selenium, and phosphorus.
+Duck breast also provides essential nutrients like B vitamins, zinc, selenium, and phosphorus.

-However, it is important to note that duck breast is relatively high in saturated fat compared to other meats like chicken or turkey.
-Therefore, it should be consumed in moderation as part of a balanced diet.
+However, it is relatively high in saturated fat compared to other meats like chicken or turkey.
+Therefore, enjoy duck breast in moderation as part of a balanced diet.

-It's also important to consider how duck breast is prepared, as some preparation methods can add more fat and calories.
-For example, if the skin is not removed before cooking, it can add significant fat to the dish.
+Consider how you prepare duck breast, as some methods can add more fat and calories.
+For example, leaving the skin on during cooking can significantly increase the fat content of the dish.

 📖 Recipe